iotize-sas/Arduino-Tap/extras/howto.md

  <img src="res/Arduino-to-Tap.png" alt="Wire connection to TapNLink" style="max-width: 300px; border: 1px solid gray;">

 #### Clock signal
 It must be connected to an interrupt input of the processor.
-Not all pins are eligible and the following table summarize which pins are usable for interrupts:
+Not all pins are eligible and the following table summarizes which pins are usable for interrupts:

 | Board | Digital Pins Usable For Interrupts | Status |
 |:-------:|:-------------------:|:---------:|